nextcloud/desktop/doc/troubleshooting.rst

 ---------

 Effectively debugging software requires as much relevant information as can be obtained.
-To assist the ownCloud support personnel, please try to provide as many relevant logs as possible.
+To assist the Nextcloud support personnel, please try to provide as many relevant logs as possible.
 Log output can help  with tracking down problems and, if you report a bug, log output can help to resolve an issue more quickly.